 Welcome from the Principal, Professor Wendy Powers

+Greetings Castle Students!
 I’m thrilled to welcome you to this remarkable living learning community and hope you’ll quickly feel a sense of belonging in your new home.
-We can’t wait for your arrival, and imagine you’re excited about spending your first few weeks at uni getting familiar with the spaces, people and happenings that make this such a unique community.
 I encourage you to acknowledge any nerves you might be feeling, and I promise you others are feeling similarly.
-We hope you’ll use these first weeks and months as an opportunity to get involved – try new things, meet new people, and ask lots of questions.
+We hope you’ll use these first weeks and months as an opportunity to get involved – try new activities, meet new people, and ask lots of questions.
 There will be both Castle and DU opportunities for involvement, and the most successful students find ways to engage in a bit of both.

 Checklist: things you need to do before you arrive

 Before you become a member of Castle, make sure you read through the documents below and complete the relevant forms.
 We will also update this page with details of our Freshers’ week programme and arrangements for arriving in Durham, so watch this space!

 Complete the form; the link is in your welcome email from College

 As soon as possible, within 7 days of receiving your welcome email